The Butchery at Lowden

 Their herd of cattle are Sussex X. This traditional cattle breed is one of England’s oldest native breeds.
 The breed is slow-grown, often taking up to 30 months to mature and thrives on being fed natural fresh grass, silage (fermented grass) and hay (dried grass).

 During the winter months they are loose housed and bedded down on barley straw which is more comfortable than wheat straw.
-They are kept together as a herd right until they are finished and we encourage them to exhibit natural behavior at all times by our farming methods and handling.
-It is of paramount importance that their welfare is our top priority.
+They are kept together as a herd right until they are finished and encouraged to exhibit natural behavior at all times through farming methods and handling.
+It is of paramount importance that their welfare is the top priority.

 At Lowden we source our Lamb from Manor Farm in the Swainswick valley (just outside Bath).
 The lambs are reared extensively with their welfare being the priority.